A borderland shaped by water and forest

 The Jaldhaka River, also known as the Dichu, begins its journey at Bitang/Kupup Lake in Sikkim's Gangtok District, near Jelep La.
-After its ascent in Sikkim, the river traverses approximately 40 km through Bhutan's Samtse District before crossing into India at Bindu, the final village of North Bengal situated on the Indo-Bhutan frontier.
+From Sikkim, the river traverses approximately 40km through Bhutan's Samtse District before crossing into India at Bindu, the final village of North Bengal situated on the Indo-Bhutan frontier.
 From this point, the river surges southward through a confined, timbered gorge, gaining both breadth and speed as it moves past Jhalong and its iconic power station.
 It then meanders through the picturesque hill colony of Paren before ultimately broadening into the expansive, level plains of the Dooars.
 This entire 20-kilometre arc encompasses some of the most captivating yet least-frequented scenery in West Bengal.

 Despite the growing popularity of the broader Dooars region, this valley remains blessedly under-visited.
-There are no five-star resorts, no packaged cultural shows, and no queues at viewpoints.
+There are no five-star resorts, no packaged cultural shows and no queues at viewpoints.
 Instead, the valley offers a sensory feast: terraced hillsides are home to organic cardamom and orange orchards; Bhutanese chocolates are sold from makeshift stalls at the border; crested kingfishers are a common sight, perched on almost every boulder; and the weekly spectacle of the Jhalong market draws a dozen converging communities.
-At night, a particular silence descends upon the valley, broken only by the sound of the Jaldhaka River flowing below.
+At night, silence descends upon the valley, broken only by the sound of the Jaldhaka River flowing by.

 The village spreads across two roads.
 The lower road hugs the riverbank and hosts the busy market square; an upper road runs parallel through older residential buildings, many dating from the power project’s construction era in the 1960s.
 The village's layered, slightly labyrinthine character, which encourages and rewards leisurely exploration on foot, is created by the divide at 'Phase 2,' the quarter situated on the far side of the river, facing Bhutan.